These tasty cheesecake stuffed strawberries are a healthier dessert that will actually satisfy your sweet tooth for under 100 calories per serving.

 It may be out of season, but I was lucky enough to find some plump, juicy berries at the store a few weeks ago and couldn’t resist snatching them up.
 A friend of mine brought cheesecake stuffed strawberries to a super bowl party a few years back and I got a sudden craving for them.
 Does that ever happen to you?
 A weird memory back to something delicious you tried once and then next thing you know you’re in the kitchen trying to recreate it?
 It certainly does to me.

-All of the (tons of) recipes I saw online for cheesecake stuffed strawberries, use some kind of highly processed sugar.
-I wanted to go a healthier route, so I experimented with honey instead.
+All of the recipes I saw online for cheesecake stuffed strawberries, use some kind of highly processed sugar.
+I wanted to go a different route, so I experimented with honey instead.
 I’m happy to say the experiment was successful!

 I’ve got to get my fix somewhere or I’ll end up ravenously shoving chocolate in my face at midnight like a mad woman.
 No one wants to see that.
 Trust me.